Williams FW41: Design and development

 In signing Sergey Sirotkin, Williams formed an alliance with Russian racing outfit SMP Racing, which came with financial investment in the team.
 While discussing the investment, SMP Racing revealed that under the terms of the agreement their investment would specifically be spent on technical development of the FW41 instead of being used to cover the costs of day-to-day operations.

 Testing and development work was carried out by Robert Kubica.
 The role was Kubica's first with a Formula One team since his 2011 rallying accident that almost resulted in the traumatic amputation of his arm.

+The Mercedes-powered Williams FW41 features the mandatory Halo cockpit protection device, painted white so it is incorporated into the team’s livery design, which sports blacker on the front wing, bargeboards and around the sidepods for 2018.

 The car had problems with its development mainly being cooling, packaging and the aerodynamics which resulted in its uncompetitiveness.

 Competition history

-2018 was the worst year for Williams since 2013.
-Although its reliability was good, the car was consistently slow.
-The car scored points on only two occasions: the first was Stroll finishing 8th in Azerbaijan, and the second was at Monza where the team achieved a double points finish with Stroll finishing 9th and Sirotkin finishing 10th.